 We finished our outing with a complimentary tropical fruit juice, sitting on a veranda in big wicker chairs overlooking an expansive lawn.

-I saw a mongoose while I was sitting there and sipping which was the first one I have seen since I was last in Hawaii a few years ago.
+I saw a mongoose while I was sitting there and sipping which was the first one I have seen since I was last in Hawaii.
 What a magical place.
 I wish we had the time to stay longer.

-Khan dropped us at the airport with plenty of time and we gave him an extra FJD$50 as a tip.
-It was great to see some of the sites around Nadi and get a taste for the main island culture which is quite different than the Yasawas.
+Khan dropped us at the airport with plenty of time and we gave him a generous tip.
+It was great to see some of the sites around Nadi and get a taste of the main island culture which is quite different to the Yasawas.

 Khan is a character, that’s for sure.
 I feel lucky that it was his taxi that we got into.